xPuls3/Pendorian-Elite-UI/README.md

 ## Features
 The settings can be found at the top of the script.
 Modify them via your script editor.
-* Recolor.
+* Recolor Everything.
 * Frameless Mode.
 * Dual View.
+(Shows content & actions)
-* Favicon.
+* Edit Favicon.
-* Background.
+* Edit Background.
 * Legacy Sidebar.
 * Remove Pendoria Logo.
-* Dungeon Sidebar.
+* Make Dungeons a sidebar link.
-* RemoveTabs.
+* Remove the action tabs.
-* Remove Tradeskill Dropdown.
+* Remove tradeskill dropdown.
-* Remove Battle Stats.
+* Remove battle stats on the header.

 ## Contributing
 If you are capable, and have a good idea that you want to implement, feel free to use GitHub to contribute!